VTubing-on-Linux/linux-vtubing-guide/src/en/docs/prerequisites.md

 ### Face Tracking

 Vtube Studio, VSeeFace, or any other face tracking application that may work on Linux.

 ### Wine

+Wine is a compatibility layer that allows you to run Windows applications on Linux.
+Most VTubing software is designed for Windows, so you'll need Wine to run them on Linux.
 Make sure your Wine dependencies are updated by running the appropriate command for your distribution in a terminal:

 ::: code-group